 In every class and in every school there are "the readers" - children who effortlessly devour books, one after another, never seeming to lose their love of books - and then there are the "reluctant" readers, those who struggle to find a subject matter of interest or a style that they enjoy.
 Often the reluctant readers will hook onto a series of books that are not "on the list", but we fail to recognise that when they do this, they have cleared a massive hurdle: to read or not to read.

 In our increasingly technological existence, it has undoubtedly become harder to find a quiet corner to escape to for a moment with a book.
 Distraction tends to be an arm's length away at most, and that distraction is not usually an e-reader, a paperback or a newspaper.
-With social media dominating the lives of younger generations, demands on our children's time are many and so it becomes harder to carve out any time for extra reading that doesn't spring from the classroom.
+With social media encroaching on all of our lives, the demands on our children's time are many and it becomes harder to carve out any time for extra reading that doesn't spring from the classroom.

 As a parent of the two 'types' of reader, I speak from experience when I say DO NOT GIVE UP!
 The reluctant reader in my house was slow to start but both children loved being read to.
 I would read at supper time and at bedtime: classics like The Hobbit or Roald Dahl, poetry or a popular book like a Chris Ryan novel.
 And audio CDs at bedtime were encouraged too.